vinorodrigues/bootstrap-dark/README.md

 Generally speaking, if you look at CSS there are 3 core concepts:

-*  Geography - or layout.
+*  Geometry - or layout.
 Things like spacing, sizes, `padding`, `margin`, `height`, `width`, and even concepts like column counts.
-*  Type Faces - Font families, styles, weights, decoration etc.
+*  Type Face - Font families, styles, weights, decoration etc.
-*  and, Color - `color`, `background`, and the complication of elements that have both geography and color, like `border` and `shadow`.
+*  and, Color - `color`, `background`, and the complication of elements that have both geometry and color, like `border` and `shadow`.

-Assuming we want to keep the Geography and the Type Faces unchanged, then all we really need is a deltas/differences package that can be used to offer a solution based on the concept of supplying the original CSS whole, and then toggle into dark with only the deltas.
+Assuming we want to keep the Geometry *(which is after all what the 10 year old concept of responsive design is all about)* and the Type Faces unchanged, then all we really need is a deltas/differences package that can be used to offer a solution based on the concept of supplying the original CSS whole, and then toggle into dark with only the deltas.

 #### Hypothesis

-Given the [logic table](#origins) discussed prior, and the [refactoring methodology](#refactoring) also covered (that one only needs the deltas), and the fact that that the alternative color could be either `light` or `dark`, my hypothesis was that I could use all of the original Bootstrap code, but also needed to issolate the differences (specifically the color choices).
+Given the [logic table](#origins) discussed prior, and the [refactoring methodology](#refactoring) also covered (that one only needs the deltas), and the fact that that the alternative color could be either `light` or `dark`, my hypothesis was that I could use all of the original Bootstrap code, but also needed to isolate the differences (specifically the color choices).

 So, I set out into the code to strip all but the color elements - but run into three problems.